 Tenant who called 9-1-1 describes traumatic moments before bloodied man died

-He says tenants of the Wharncliffe Lodging boarding house are still shaken by the traumatic night of Dec.
-8 when 56-year-old Kenneth Wayne Wallis of London was killed.
+He says tenants of the Warncliffe Lodging boarding house are still shaken by the traumatic night of Dec.
+8, when 56-year-old Kenneth Wayne Wallis of London was killed.

-Paramedics managed to get a pulse, but Wallis would die from deep lacerations in hospital.
+Paramedics managed to get a pulse, but Wallis would later die from deep lacerations in hospital.

 “He had lost his wife, and I didn’t know he had a daughter until he brought her over and introduced her,” says Ken.
 “She called me the night after it happened.
 Kenny was a pretty good guy.”